Patterson-Sullivan theory for Anosov subgroups

 \section{Hausdorff density}

 In this section, we restrict our attention to Anosov subgroups.
 Usually, one defines Hausdorff measures and Hausdorff dimension for metric spaces.
-In the appendix to this paper we verify that the theory goes through for premetrics as well.
-The reader who prefers to work with metrics can assume that $\e>0$ is chosen so that $\dg{x,\epsilon}$ defines a metric on $\Lt(\G)$ (cf. Corollary \ref{cor:gmetricano}).
+In Appendix \ref{sec:AppA}, we verify that the theory goes through for premetrics as well.
+Therefore, we choose to work with premetric spaces.
+The reader who prefers to work with metrics can assume that $\e>0$ in the following is chosen so small so that $\dg{\epsilon}_x$ is bilipschitz equivalent a metric on $\Lt(\G)$ (cf. Corollary \ref{cor:gmetricano}).